AlaskaAirlines/auro-button/docs/CALLBACK.md

 }
 ```

-When using LlitElement custom elements, an event can be bound to the outer component itself, as shown in this React example.
+When using lit-element custom elements, an event can be bound to the outer component itself, as shown in this React example.

 ```js
 <my-element onClick={() => console.log(`I am bound to the element`)}"></my-element>